4 DAYS FROM $899

 Embark on a walking and canal tour in Strasbourg

-Unforgettable Moment: Today in Strasbourg, an included walking and canal boat tour take you to the UNESCO-listed Grande Île, including elegant Palais Rohan, Cathedral Notre Dame, the ultra-modern European Union Parliament, the quaint shops and parks of “La Petite France”, and the Tanners’ Quarter.
+Unforgettable Moment: Today in Strasbourg, an included walking and canal boat tour take you to the UNESCO-listed Grande Île, including elegant Palais Rohan, Cathedral Notre Dame, the ultra-modern European Union Parliament, the quaint shops and parks of “La Petite France,”, and the Tanners’ Quarter.
 You can also join an optional Black Forest tour with a cake-making demonstration and tasting.

-Biking Opportunity: Explore the heart of Strasbourg’s center city during an easy 4-mile route.
+Biking Opportunity: Explore the heart of Strasbourg’s city center during an easy 4-mile route.
 Click here for details.

 You’ll ride along the scenic Bundesstrasse 500, an impressive auto route that’s commonly referred to as the Schwarzwaldhochstrasse, or “Black Forest High Street.”
 Zoom along a road that rises dramatically from 200 to 3,000 feet above sea level in a mere 10-15 mile stretch.
 You’ll arrive at the historic Berghotel Mummelsee, a popular tourist destination for the past 120 years.
 You’ll head to the hotel restaurant for a Black Forest cake-making demonstration and tasting.
 Afterwards, you may stroll around the lake and shop for traditional Black Forest products like cuckoo clocks, cherry liqueur, and more.